defiprime/defiprime1/avalanche.md

 {% endfor %}
 {% endif %}

-{% assign yield-aggregators = site.yield-aggregators | where_exp:"item", "item.ecosystem contains 'ethereum'" %}
+{% assign yield-aggregators = site.yield-aggregators | where_exp:"item", "item.ecosystem contains 'avalanche'" %}
 {% if yield-aggregators.size > 0 %}

-# Yield Aggregators on Ethereum
+# Yield Aggregators on Avalanche

 {% for yield-aggregator in yield-aggregators %}